 The Gospels of Matthew, Mark and Luke all describe the institution of the Eucharist pretty much the same way that Paul describes it.
 But, the Gospel of John doesn't even mention this happening at the Last Supper.
 In fact, John says that the Last Supper took place before the feast of Passover, suggesting that this wasn't even a Passover meal at all.
-It seems very odd that John would not highlight the institution of the Eucharist, considering that his gospel features a lengthy "Bread of Life Discourse," in which Jesus speaks about himself as the bread that came down from heaven in order to give us eternal life.
+It seems very odd that John would not highlight the institution of the Eucharist, considering that his gospel features a lengthy "Bread of Life Discourse," in which Jesus speaks about himself as the bread that came down from heaven that we might have eternal life.
 In the discourse, Jesus is clearly referring to the Eucharist and its connection with his sacrifice on the cross.
 Yet, John sees no need to retell the story of how Jesus celebrated the first Eucharist with his disciples.
 Instead, he describes a completely different ritual, which the other gospel writers chose not to include in their accounts of the Last Supper - namely, the washing of the disciples' feet.

 Peter, as usual, totally misses the point of what Jesus is doing.
-He thinks that Jesus is humbling himself before his disciples, taking on the work of a household slave.
-But, Jesus' response to him hints at the true meaning of this ritual: "Unless I wash you, you will have no inheritance with me."
+He thinks that Jesus is just humbling himself before his disciples, taking on the work of a household slave.
+But, Jesus' response to him hints at a much deeper meaning to this ritual: "Unless I wash you, you will have no inheritance with me."
 The inheritance of which Jesus speaks is eternal life.
 He is saying, "Unless you allow me to empty myself and demonstrate my selfless love for you, you cannot have eternal life with me."
 He's not talking about just washing feet; he's talking about dying on the cross!
 That's what this ritual is all about!
-It's not a Master showing his disciples how to be humble; it's the Lord of Life symbolically showing how he is going to give over his life for love of his disciples and for all of humanity.
+It's not just a Master showing his disciples how to be humble; it's also the Lord of Life symbolically showing how he is going to give over his life for love of his disciples and for all of humanity.
 And, importantly, after he's done with the washing, Jesus says, "I have given you a model to follow, so that as I have done for you, you should also do."
 He doesn't mean that they should literally wash other people's feet, or that they should literally die on a cross.
 He means, "Love one another as I have loved you," both by serving one another's needs and by offering yourselves in sacrifice for one another.
 The Eucharist is also supposed to contain that same symbolic meaning.
-When Jesus says, "Do this in remembrance of me," we should understand that command as a call not just to participate in the sacrament of the Eucharist, but also to imitate his self-giving love by the way we serve one another and offer ourselves in sacrifice for one another.
+When Jesus says, "Do this in remembrance of me," we should understand that command as a call not just to participate in the celebration of the Eucharist, but also to imitate Jesus' self-giving love by the way we live for others, not for ourselves.

-In a moment, I'm going to wash the feet of a few of our parishioners, repeating that symbolic action that Jesus did for his disciples.
+In a moment, I'm going to wash the feet of a few of our parishioners, including those who will be baptized at the Easter Vigil.
+In doing so, I will repeat that symbolic action that Jesus did for his disciples.
 Later, during the Eucharistic Prayer, I will offer up bread and wine at the altar, again repeating what Jesus said and did at the last Supper.
 Let us see and understand the spiritual meaning of these symbolic actions, both of which draw us into the mystery of the Cross.
-And, let us strive to imitate the Lord's example - loving one another and offering our lives for one another, as he has done for us.
+And let us strive to imitate the Lord's example - loving one another and offering our lives for one another, as he has done for us.